stefanberger/ima-namespaces-tests/README.md

 aspects of IMA namespaces.

 The test suite is based on several commonly available tools:
-- unshare from util-linux 2.36.2 (2.34 seems too old)
+- unshare from util-linux 2.36.2
 - busybox
 - keyctrl
 - getfattr/setfattr
 - ldd

 Some of the tests use features of the unshare tool that seem to be susceptible to the version of the unshare tool being used.
-Please use the recommended version.
+Please use the recommended version, or one that is not too far away from it.

 Some of the results of the tests are dependent on the IMA compile time options.
 Until we figure out how to get a handle on all of them and deal with different results, please use